 Because the operative area is highly sensitive and is surrounded by delicate tissues, a lower eyelid lift requires a deft hand and a high degree of skill.
 Don’t go to just anyone for lower blepharoplasty surgery.

 Drs.
-Lawrence Handler and Zachary Pearce specialize in oculofacial plastic and reconstructive surgery and has the years of experience needed to get you high-quality results.
+Lawrence Handler and Zachary Pearce specialize in oculofacial plastic and reconstructive surgery in Detroit and Troy.
+They have the years of experience needed to get you high-quality results.
 To schedule your consultation with Drs.
 Handler or Pearce, get in touch with our office today.